guigo2k/ganesh/README.md

 ## A Sinatra-like CGI framework for Bash

 Ganesh is a framework for writing micro-services using shell scripts.
-It builds on [Docker](https://www.docker.com/) and [uWSGI](https://github.com/unbit/uwsgi) application server for deploying self-contained, unprivileged bash applications.
+It builds on [Docker](https://www.docker.com/) and the [uWSGI](https://github.com/unbit/uwsgi) app server for deploying self-contained, unprivileged bash applications.

 ### Quick start